Stingrays (Cell-Site Simulators): An In-Depth Analysis

 Basic Function

 In essence, a Stingray is a portable false cell tower that performs a man-in-the-middle attack between mobile phones and real network towers.
 The device emits a strong radio signal (on frequencies used by cellular networks) to lure phones into disconnecting from legitimate cell sites and registering with the Stingray instead.
+This interception process happens silently and without alerting the target device's user.

 Signal Attraction